-Consider preparing two types of useful documents:
+Consider preparing different types of useful documents:

-- 1. Checklists to account for each document, attachment, or component of the full proposal. - 2.
+- I. Timeline to keep progress on-track - 2.
+Checklists for the administrative processes related to submission - 3.
+Checklists to account for each document, attachment, or component of the full proposal - 4.
 Outlines for the more complex portions (primarily the Project Description/Research Strategy/Narrative.)

-Don't necessarily rely on prepared checklists from other sources.
+\Don't necessarily rely on prepared checklists from other sources.
 They may not be specific to the solicitation and/or they may be out of date!